Otwald/DiscordBot/README.md

 ## General info

-A small little Discord Bot to build a Bridghe between my Jenco Project and the Community Discord for this.
+A small little Discord Bot to build a Bridge between my Jenco Project and the Community Discord.
 Is mostly made for my own personal use.

 ## Technologies